-We center our study in the first year of the COVID-19 pandemics, which by its very nature can be expected to become an important driver of public attention.
-Several works studied the evolution of the opinion in Twitter (and other platforms) during this period, mainly focusing on discussions directly related to health issues, or public policies related with them23-25.
-Here, on the contrary, we aim at understanding how the different topics that interested the society during this period were addressed both by the media and by the public that is in direct relation to them, without assuming a priory the existence of any influence on either direction.
+directly related to health issues or public policies related with them [18-20].

+Here, on the contrary, we aim at understanding how the different topics that interested the society during this period were addressed both by the media and by the public that is in direct relation with them, without assuming a priory the existence of any influence on either direction.

-While some recent studies have compared how traditional media and social networks treat a particular topic of discussion26-30, in this work we search for global patterns characterizing each of them.
+While some recent studies have compared how traditional media and social networks treat a particular topic of discussion [21-25], here we search for global patterns characterizing each of them.

 We have collected a large amount of tweets corresponding to a randomized sample of the over 46M followers of the New York Times (NYT) official Twitter account (@nytimes), during the first year of the pandemic, along with the metadata of the articles published by the journal during that period.
 This sampling guarantees that we are reaching the topics discussed by users that have expressed an interest in that journal by following its Twitter account.
 In order to compare with the behaviour of the followers of different media, we have also collected a sample of the tweets published by the followers of other important media of different kinds: written press, radio, television, press agencies.

 With this data, we build a semantic network representative of the discussion taking place in social media, based in the co-occurrence of hashtags -tagging words starting with the symbol "#"-, chosen by Twitter users.
 By community detection on this semantic network, we identify the topics of interest discussed in the platform.
-Additionally, the keywords chosen by the journalists to tag their articles allow us to identify the topics treated by the journal.
+On the other hand, the keywords chosen by the journalists to tag their articles allow us to identify the topics treated by the journal.